After two years of on-again, off-again action, Afterpay Australian Fashion Week (AAFW) can officially say that it's back, baby.

 In a tribute to that era and the fashion that shaped the youth of designers of Bec Cooper and Bridget Yorston, low-slung skirts, silk barrettes and oversized blazers were key, embellished with sequins, beading and mesh detailing.

 When it comes to showcasing true diversity on the runway, Australian Fashion Week has notoriously fallen short.
 After increasing demand for more inclusive casting — which notably came to a head last year when a number of high profile show-goers, including Kate Wasley, spoke out about the lack of representation — we were eager to see who stepped up this year.

-Gary Bigeni, Bondi Born and Erik Yvon got it right.
-All three shows presented a refreshing lineup representative of the real women who wear or want to wear these brands.
+Gary Begini, Bondi Born and Erik Yvon got it right.
+All three shows presented a refreshing lineup representative of the real life women who wear and want to wear these brands.
 More of this please!